naninovel/docs/docs/en/guide/special-effects.md

 ; Stop the sunshine over 30 seconds
 @despawn SunShafts params:30
-@sun power:0 time30
+@sun power:0 time:30
 ```

-## Depth of Field (Bokeh)
+---
+<h3>✨ Bokeh</h3>

-Simulates depth of field (aka DOF, bokeh) effect, when only the object in focus stays sharp, while the other image is blurred.
+Simulates depth of field (aka DOF, bokeh) effect, where only the object in focus stays sharp while the rest of the image is blurred.
 Dedicated command: [@bokeh]

 ::: tip
 In case you want to blur just one object (actor), consider using [Blur effect](/guide/special-effects#blur) instead.